PimpTrizkit/PJs/README.md

 Pimped Javascript - Just a library of my javascript functions.
 They are generally built for speed, size, versatility, and portability (copy and paste-able).
 Readability will be sacrificed.
 Because they are optimized for usage right out-of-the-box.

 As you can see, a number of the functions are simple.
 For those, the real work will be to help the documentation and in formalizing a standard.

-Speaking of which, they all could probably use some help on those issues.
+*Speaking of which, here is the needed help for all of them:*
+* *Documentation*
+* *Formalizing standards*
+* *Some of these are old and might have already been added into the new javascript standard (excluding aliases).*

-Note: None of these are meant to be linked in separately.
+Note: None of these functions below are meant to be linked in separately.
 They are to be copied and pasted into the `head` of your HTML on a "as desired" basis.

 <hr>